CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The following part includes gravel bikes under $2000 for light and rough terrain and bike touring.

-They often come with hydraulic disc brakes that provide excellent stopping power, 1X or 2X groupset (mostly from Shimano or SRAM), and compatibility with accessories thanks to additional mounting points.
+They differ mainly in their geometry, design, and components.
+They often come with mechanical or hydraulic disc brakes that provide excellent stopping power, 1X or 2X groupset (mostly from Shimano or SRAM), and compatibility with accessories thanks to additional mounting points.

-Please, read how to choose a gravel bike section first if you don’t know where to start.
+Read how to choose a gravel bike section first if you don’t know where to start.

 Co-op Cycles ADV 2.2 (Best for Light Terrain)